 Significant systemic drug toxicity is unlikely via percutaneous absorption of fluorouracil when Efudix is administered as per the approved prescribing information.
-However the likelihood of this is increased if the product is used excessively, especially on skin areas in which the barrier function is impaired (e.g. cuts) and/or in individuals with deficiency in dihydropyrimidine dehydrogenase (DPD), see section 4.8.
+However, the likelihood of this is increased if the product is used on skin areas in which the barrier function is impaired (e.g. cuts), if the product is applied under an occlusive dressing, and/or in individuals with deficiency in dihydropyrimidine dehydrogenase (DPD).
 DPD is a key enzyme involved in metabolising and eliminating fluorouracil.
 Determination of DPD activity may be considered where systemic drug toxicity is confirmed or suspected.
-There have been reports of increased toxicity in patients who have reduced activity/deficiency of the enzyme dihydropyrimidine dehydrogenase.
-In the event of suspected systemic drug toxicity, consideration should be given to stopping Efudix treatment.
+There have been reports of increased toxicity in patients who have reduced activity of the enzyme dihydropyrimidine dehydrogenase.
+In the event of suspected systemic drug toxicity, Efudix treatment should be stopped.

 An interval of at least four weeks should elapse between treatment with brivudine, sorivudine or analogues and subsequent administration of Efudix.

 The excipients stearyl alcohol and propylene glycol may cause local skin irritations (e.g. contact dermatitis); the excipients methyl parahydroxybenzoate and propyl parahydroxybenzoate may cause allergic reactions (possibly delayed).

 Although no significant drug interactions with Efudix have been reported, potential drug interactions are possible as indicated below.

 Brivudine, sorivudine and analogues are potent inhibitors of DPD, a fluorouracil metabolising enzyme (see section 4.4).
 For this reason concomitant administration of these drugs with Efudix is contraindicated (See section 4.3)